THE AMSTERDAM ANDALUSIAN ORCHESTRA

 The Amsterdam Andalusian Orchestra organises concerts with a specific theme or with a focus on a particular genre.
 The AAO’s theatre productions focus on the expressive power of the music and culture of Al Andalus, through a combination of stories, performance, and – naturally – music.

 These are a few of our most recent projects:

 EDUCATION & KNOWLEDGE

-The Amsterdams Andalusisch Orkest offers a varied talent-development programme for children and teens.
-Amsterdam youths can participate in educative music lessons, spoken-word workshops and jam sessions.
-From the start, educative sessions have also been organised for the children of the Dar Amsterdam talent centre in Larache, Morocco.
+The Amsterdam Andalusian Orchestra offers a varied talent-development programme for children and teenagers.
+Amsterdam youths can participate in music lessons, spoken word workshops and jam sessions.
+From the start, educative programmes have also been organised for the children of the Dar Amsterdam talent centre in Larache, Morocco.